Jack0Chan/PyUPPAAL/README.md

 ### 2. Modeling the PipeNet

-We have modeled the PipeNet with UPPAAL, you can download via [this link].
+We have modeled the PipeNet with UPPAAL, you can download via [this link](https://github.com/Jack0Chan/pyuppaal/blob/main/src/tests/demo_PipeNet.xml).

-As shown in the figure below, the guard on the edge is the falling time for each path, e.g., if a ball goes through hidden_path1, it will take `T1_Min` to `T1_Max` seconds.
+As shown in the figure below, the guard on the edge is the falling time for each path, e.g., if a ball goes through `hidden_path1`, it will take `200` to `300` seconds.

 <img src=https://raw.githubusercontent.com/Jack0Chan/pyuppaal/main/src/tests/figs/pipeNetModel.png width=400 />